404jv/NASA/README.md

 ## 🧾 About

-**Dados da Nasa** is a project where I learned a lot, even now I learned from this README.md Is a project that consumes the NASA APIs.
+**Dados da Nasa** is a project where I learned a lot (even now I learned from this README.md) and this is a project that consumes the NASA's APIs.

 ## 🔧 Tools